skupperproject/skupper-operator/README.md

 ## Cluster-wide installation on OpenShift

-On OpenShift the `Subscription` needs to be defined at the `openshift-operators` namespace, like:
+On OpenShift the `Subscription` needs to be defined in the `openshift-operators` namespace, like:

 ```
 kubectl apply -f examples/ocp/20-sub-cluster-wide.yaml